 3. Knowing your numbers

-Despite the fact that there is beautiful maths in garment construction, many fashion designers go blank when it comes to the financial numbers in their business.
+Maybe you’ve given serious thought to becoming an independent designer and you’ve looked into the cost of starting a clothing brand.
+But, despite the fact that there are beautiful maths in garment construction, many fashion designers go blank when it comes to the financial numbers in their business.
 You can’t afford to take that chance.
 Profit margins in the fashion industry are typically just 4.5%, so it will not take much to push the business into the red.